 Fortunately, I also wanted to try out this software’s optional add-on to hire a tax professional to look over my return before I filed it.
 I scheduled an appointment with a tax pro and called it a night.
 On the day of my appointment, I met my tax pro over the phone.
 Her name was Cathy, and she saved my butt.
 Cathy went through my return with me line by line, and she caught my mistake.
 To this day, I can’t thank Cathy enough for stopping me before I committed tax fraud.

-Unfortunately, this meant that I was only claiming 7 percent of my housing costs, which meant my profit for the year was higher, which meant I was now facing a big tax bill — over $4,000 to be exact.
-While I’d saved 30 percent of my income from the beginning, it was still a shock to see that number.
+Unfortunately, this meant that I was only claiming 7% of my housing costs, which meant my profit for the year was higher, so I was now facing a big tax bill — over $4,000 to be exact.
+While I’d saved 30% of my income from the beginning, it was still a shock to see that number.
 That said, it would’ve been an even bigger shock to get audited and find out that I hadn’t been totally honest on my taxes.

 Do You Know?
 12 Tax-Filing Mistakes First-Timers Always Make

 All in all, I’d use the software again, but I’d make sure to have a tax pro look over my return the next time.
-Because you never know when you’re going to make a mistake.
-A tax pro can really save the day.
+You never know when you’re going to make a mistake.